florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-31-azure-function-python-ml-part-5.markdown

 permalink: azure-function/machine-learning/part-5
 ---
 # Introduction
-The [previous article]({% link _posts/2023-12-24-azure-function-python-ml-part-4.markdown %}) allows rollback improving reliability in case of failure.
-Unfortunatly, each deployment impact the application reliability and contains a risk so its better to limit them.
+The [previous article]({% link _posts/2023-12-24-azure-function-python-ml-part-4.markdown %}) allows rollback improving reliability in case of deployment failure.
+Unfortunatly, each deployment impact the application reliability and contains a risk so its better to limit decouple them.
 Beside, because the model is in the artifact and mixed with the application code, its size is limited.

 > [Here](https://github.com/florian-vuillemot/az-fct-python-ml/tree/main/part-5) is the code for this article.